i-on-project/codegarten/README.md

 The CodeGarten web application uses the API to expose its functionalities to the user in a friendly manner, acting as a client of the server application.

 # Getting Started
-The following chapters document the requires procedures to run the i-on CodeGarten system.
+The following sections document the requires procedures to run the i-on CodeGarten system.

 ## Running the server application
 There's different ways to run the server application, although both of them require the `secrets` directory to be set up (in the case of Docker, in `code/jvm`), as well as the creation of a GitHub App.